EmersonDUX/Borus--Low-FPS-Config/README.md

 Note: /fps will still show that you have low fps, however gameplay will be "smoother" and it should NOT stutter or lag as much, if at all.

 The name Borus' Low FPS Config only indicates that I use it and have done changes to the files from the originals, not that i own the code, but have changed some.

+Special thanks to USPStyle for fixing the code to make the config compatable with the 1.2 patch!